📦 Same day dispatch | 🫰 Money back guarantee | 4.8🌟 Trustpilot | 🌱 Carbon neutral shipping |

 Regular oat milk is 90% water, so by using oat milk powder instead and adding the water at home, it uses 10x less packaging.

-The packaging of oat milk powder is also single material so it’s also much easier to recycle.
+The packaging of oat milk powder is also single material so it’s also much easier to recycle, compared to multi-layered Tetra Pak.

 2️⃣ Refill stores